 With a CPU all you get is a small package and maybe a cooler.
 A graphics card needs the GPU, VRAM for the GPU, a PCB to hold the GPU and VRAM and other components, all the video ports, power connectors, and a good cooling solution.
 That means higher costs and lower margins.
 However, unlike the CPU realm, Intel is completely unproven in the GPU world.
 Actually, that's not true: Intel has repeatedly proven over the past decade that it makes inferior GPUs and bundles them into its CPUs.

-Put simply, there's no way Intel can charge a price premium with consumer Xe Graphics (data center Xe HPC is a different matter).
+Put simply, there's no way Intel can charge a price premium with consumer Xe Graphics (data center Xe HP / HPC is a different matter).
 It needs to clearly beat Nvidia on performance as well as pricing—and matching Nvidia on features would help as well.
-AMD has been coming in second place for ages, and marketing isn't going to make up for a performance deficit.
+AMD has been coming in second place for ages, and we can see how that's turned out (Nvidia runs about 80% of gaming PCs and over 90% of professional GPU solutions).
+Intel marketing isn't going to make up for a performance deficit or an inferior product in the GPU space.

 Final Thoughts on Intel Xe Graphics

-If Intel quadruples the performance of its current Gen9 Graphics, meaning UHD Graphics 630, that will still fall well short of the GTX 1650 Super and RX 5500 XT.
+If Intel quadruples the performance of its current Gen9.5 Graphics, meaning UHD Graphics 630, that will still fall well short of the GTX 1650 Super and RX 5500 XT.
 Not only does Intel need to deliver better performance at viable prices, but it needs to prove that it can do more in the way of graphics drivers and regular releases.
-A 'game ready' Intel driver that basically recommends you set everything to minimum quality and run at 720p, and then hope you can still break 30 fps, is a completely different story from drivers and GPUs where Intel needs to keep up with AMD and Nvidia.
+A 'game ready' Intel driver that basically recommends you set everything to minimum quality and run at 720p, and then hope you can still break 30 fps, is not a viable solution.
+Intel needs drivers and GPUs that keep up with AMD and Nvidia if it wants to become a viable graphics card provider.

 Ideally, competition from Intel should help the graphics industry.
 A viable third player—maybe even a fourth if Huawei starts doing consumer GPUs—means more choice, and hopefully better prices.
 But that's all contingent on Intel actually delivering the goods.
 We'll find out in the coming months if Intel can finally join the dedicated GPU market in a meaningful way, or if it needs to head back to the drawing board yet again.
 Stay tuned.